Chronic Care Management ServiceChronic Care Management Services in Northeastern, Indiana

 What is a Comprehensive Care Plan?

-Once it has been determined that a patient qualifies for chronic care management, a nurse will conduct a phone or video conversation with the patient determining any current treatments the patient is undergoing, concerns, or goals the patient may have.
-The nurse will then put together a comprehensive care plan specific to the patient.
-Receiving chronic care management treatment through a hospital versus a separate facility provides you with many benefits.
-Not only are you provided with state-of-the-art medical technology, but also have access to a network of specialists.
+Once it has been determined that a patient qualifies for chronic care management, a nurse care manager will conduct a phone or video conversation with the patient.
+This will help to determine any current treatments the patient is undergoing, concerns, or goals the patient may have.
+The nurse care manager will then put together a comprehensive care plan specific to the patient.

 A comprehensive care plan outlines:

-Personal information: name, date of birth, social security number, home address, and phone number
+Personal information: name, date of birth, home address, and phone number

 Patient goals: each set of goals will be tailored to the specific needs of the patient

 Current health care providers: a primary care physician, psychiatrist, or psychologist for example